dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 will soon meet his untimely death...
 Surely, we can do better than that!
 Press any key to start the game!

-You control the prince with the cursor keys, and you can walk carefully by holding the ++shift++ key.
+You can control the prince with the cursor keys.
+Hold down the ++shift++ key to walk carefully.
 It's not that hard to figure out the various movement combinations on your own, but reading the *Controlling Your Movements* section of the [user manual](https://ia600809.us.archive.org/29/items/princeofpersia_201708_201708/prince-of-persia_dos_04ra.pdf) should definitely help.
-The manual also contains helpful hints and a full list of keyboard shortcuts you can use during the game.
+The manual also contains helpful hints and the full list of available keyboard shortcuts.

 <figure markdown>
   ![This is where the adventure starts!](https://archive.org/download/dosbox-staging-v0.82.0-prince-of-persia-vga/pop-vga.png){ loading=lazy width=88%  }